 When should I start taking protein during pregnancy?

 You can start anytime you like before and during your pregnancy.
-If you find out you are underweight, you must start as soon as possible to prepare yourself when the 9th month arrives.
+If you find out you are underweight, you should speak to a doctor.